apple-oss-distributions/xnu/doc/building/bound_checks.md

   only report a telemetry event;
 * when it is set to panic, whether we should optimize for code size at the expense of the quality of debug information.
+* which set of new bounds checks (`-fbounds-safety-bringup-missing-checks`) are enabled

 ## Code size tradeoffs